pgebert/advent-of-code-2021/README.md

 # Advent of Code 2021
-[Advent of Code](https://adventofcode.com/2021) 2021 solutions written in Python.
+[Advent of Code 2021](https://adventofcode.com/2021) solutions written in Python. 🚀

 ## Structure